hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 Something that I didn't even notice while I'd prepared the course.

 That's nothing to be embarrassed about.
-Sometimes we just miss stuff that is right in front of us.
+Sometimes we can just miss stuff that is right in front of us.